cclient/elasticsearch-query-string-lucene-format/README.md

-this work's target is parse es query_string and use direct on pure lucene index
+this work's destination is parse elasticsearch query_string and use direct on pure lucene index

-then can use other bigdata technology and compatibility with es,reduce es's load
+then can use other OLAP/OLTP bigdata technology and compatibility with es,reduce es's load

 ## Main features